Libraries

 session_info.show(html=False)

-Exclude covid impact in time series forecasting by Joaquín Amat Rodrigo and Javier Escobar Ortiz, available under a Attribution 4.0 International (CC BY 4.0) at https://www.cienciadedatos.net/documentos/py45-weighted-time-series-forecasting.html
+Forecasting time series with missing values by Joaquín Amat Rodrigo and Javier Escobar Ortiz, available under a Attribution-NonCommercial-ShareAlike 4.0 International at https://www.cienciadedatos.net/documentos/py46-forecasting-time-series-missing-values

 Did you like the article?
 Your support is important